hkwind/300Days/README.md

 # 45Days
-Game app that players lead his/her hero and followers through an adventure in 45 days to defeat the final boss.
+Game app that players lead his/her mechas through an adventure in 45 days to defeat the final boss.
+The game will be shown in landscape view.